-2. Tent Signs shall be placed located on the sidewalk directly in front of the business storefront, or, if the business storefront does not face the sidewalk, on the sidewalk directly in front of the public entrance to the business storefront. provided that the sign must be located in a manner that maintains a straight unobstructed pathway of at least sixty inches on the sidewalk and may not be placed in a parking lot or in the public street. : Tent Signs must be constructed of a sturdy frame capable of withstanding : typical winds and may not be used when wind speeds may cause them to become a hazard.
-Tent signs must measure no larger than two feet wide and three feet tall per sign face.
-Tent Signs may not be located in front of a storefront during hours the business occupying the tenant space is not open. must be removed from the sidewalk when the business is closed.
-6. The Village reserves the right to require the temporary or permanent relocation or removal of any Tent Sign if the Village determines in its sole discretion that the sign poses a safety hazard for pedestrian or vehicle traffic.
-3. Motor Vehic le Dealers Highway Frontage zoning district.
-Commented [TB51]: Updated to include other uses in the HF district foot per foot of signs, joint-ider Area Limit: The total area of all signs on a zoning lot shall not exceed one square zoning lot frontage; provided however, that construction signs, real estate ntification signs, and signs allowed without a certificate of zoning compliance unted toward the total allowance gross sign surface area permitted on a zoning gns.
-Signs shall be permitted for motor vehicle dealers in the Highway Frontage ws : Only the following types of signs are allowed in the Highway Frontage zoning the Village: av decorations - 1.
-Such signs shall be displayed for a period of not more than 45 days before nor more than 20 days following the holiday in connection with which they are displayed.
-Commented [TB52]: No longer considered signs 2.
-Any other code of this Section notwithstanding, such signs may be of any type, number, area, height, location, illumination, or animation as long as they create no safety hazard, nuisance, or adverse impact on adjacent or nearby properties.
-Event Signs 1.
-Such signs shall be limited to no more than one temporary window, wall, or ground sign per zoning lot frontage 2.
-Such signs shall not be illuminated 3.
-No civic event sign shall exceed six square feet in area or five feet in height - unless such greater dimensions are approved by the Village Manager.
+- 2. Tent Signs shall be placed located on the sidewalk directly in front of the business storefront, or, if the business storefront does not face the sidewalk, on the sidewalk directly in front of the public entrance to the business storefront, provided that the sign must be located in a manner that maintains a straight unobstructed pathway of at least sixty inches on the sidewalk and may not be placed in a parking lot or in the public street. - 3.
+Tent Signs must be constructed of a sturdy frame capable of withstanding typical winds and may not be used when wind speeds may cause them to become a hazard. - 4.
+Tent signs must measure no larger than two feet wide and three feet tall per sign face. - 5.
+Tent Signs may not be located in front of a storefront during hours the business occupying the tenant space is not open. must be removed from the sidewalk when the business is closed. - 6.
+The Village reserves the right to require the temporary or permanent relocation or removal of any Tent Sign if the Village determines in its sole discretion that the sign poses a safety hazard for pedestrian or vehicle traffic.

+3. Motor Vehicle Dealers Highway Frontage zoning district.

+A. Overall Sign Area Limit: The total area of all signs on a zoning lot shall not exceed one square foot per foot of zoning lot frontage; provided however, that construction signs, real estate signs, joint-identification signs, and signs allowed without a certificate of zoning compliance shall not be counted toward the total allowance gross sign surface area permitted on a zoning lot.

+B. Allowable Signs.
+Signs shall be permitted for motor vehicle dealers in the Highway Frontage District as follows: Only the following types of signs are allowed in the Highway Frontage zoning district (HF) in the Village: